-In addition, the correlation (R2 value - square of the Pearson correlation coefficient) in BC concentration between the 4 tested types of portable BC devices and the reference instrument was in the range 0.61 to 0.99.
+In addition, the correlation ( $R^2$ value - square of the Pearson correlation coefficient) in BC concentration between the 4 tested types of portable BC devices and the reference instrument was in the range 0.61 to 0.99.
 This result shows that only a few of the tested portable BC instruments under some environmental conditions exhibit a test performance that are within the goals of the project, i.e., to reach the overall uncertainty target of 15 % when compared to reference equipment.
 Further data analysis is ongoing, in addition to developing compensation algorithms for parameters like filter loading effect correction, flowrate correction due to temperature and mass adsorption cross section.

-In January 2022, the first outdoor intercomparison campaign was conducted; outdoors in winterly conditions in Southern Sweden (Hyltemossa Research Station, Perstorp, Skåne).
-Specialised weatherproofed box was designed by partner DTI in order to house the instruments during the campaign as well as in an upcoming campaign in summer 2022 in Greece.
+Outdoor Ambient Intercomparison: In January 2022, the first outdoor intercomparison campaign was conducted; outdoors in winterly conditions in Southern Sweden (Hyltemossa Research Station, Perstorp, Skåne).
+Specialised weatherproofed box was designed by partner DTI in order to house the instruments during the different campaigns.
 12 portable particle counters, 2 reference particle counters, 8 portable BC counters and 8 reference BC instruments were provided by the partners DTI, LNE, RISE, AU, CIEMAT, LUND, NCSR Demokritos, TROPOS and UNICAS.
 Data was collected for 14 days in total during this campaign.